Explorer 30 - Advanced

 Have another questions?
 Reach out to us!

 Yes!
-We are a 3-star beachfront resort!
-We have dorm rooms starting at 300 THB and private accommodation starting at 600 THB.
-Message us and ask about our diving and accommodation packages!
+We are a 3-star beachfront resort with a wide variety of room options.
+Our dorm rooms start at 280 THB and private accommodation starts at 500 THB.
+Message us and ask about our diving and accommodation packages today.

 Yes!
-You can begin your reading and quizzes before you get here but you’ll need to complete the workshops and exams with your instructor when you arrive.
-Contact us now to get started!
+You can begin your reading and quizzes before you get here but you will need to complete the workshops and exams with your instructor when you arrive.
+Contact us now to get started.

-Explorer 30 or Advanced 35 are the next courses we recommend after your Open Water 20 Course.
-These courses will get you to improve your buoyancy, advance your understanding of dive planning, and get you diving on shipwrecks, deep sites, and maybe even diving at night!
-Get in touch with us to learn more!
+Explorer 30 is the next course we recommend after your Open Water 20 Course.
+This course will focus on improving your buoyancy, advance your understanding of dive planning, and allow you to dive on shipwrecks, deep sites, and maybe even diving at night.
+Get in touch with us to learn more.

 Yes.
 All the answers are in the manuals for you to review anytime.
 Our approach to education is for students to comprehend and practice through repetition rather than focusing on textbook memorization.
-This ensures that your actions–underwater especially–are informed and contextual rather than rote and textbook.
+This ensures that your actions are informed and contextual.